openfheorg/openfhe-development/sphinx_rsts/intro/installation/installation.rst

 Build Instructions
 ##################
 We use CMake to build OpenFHE.
+OpenFHE supports any GNU C++ compiler version 9 or above and clang C++ compiler version 10 or above.

-1. Install system prerequisites (if not already installed), including a C++ compiler with OMP support, cmake, make, and autoconf.
+1. Install system prerequisites (if not already installed), including a C++ compiler with OMP support, cmake, make.

 2. Clone the OpenFHE repo to your local machine.